Fat: the Misunderstood Macro – Are You Eating Enough?

-- Make your own mayo with olive or avocado oil, lemon juice, salt, and apple cider vinegar.
-Try this recipe.
+- Make mayo with olive or avocado oil, lemon juice, salt, and apple cider vinegar.

-- Make your own ranch dressing using a seasoning packet, greek yogurt, and your homemade mayo.
-(For blue cheese just omit the seasoning and add blue cheese, celery salt, and black pepper.)
+- Make ranch dressing using a seasoning packet, greek yogurt, and your homemade mayo.
+(Just omit the seasoning and add blue cheese, celery salt, and black pepper for blue cheese.)

-- Eat wild-caught salmon, tuna, or other cold-water fish a couple of times a week.
+- Eat salmon, tuna, or other cold-water fish a few times weekly.

 - Add a tablespoon of ground flaxseed to your oatmeal or daily smoothie.